cristian-castro-a/slope-stability-surrogate-model/README.md

 ```

 ## Project Structure
-1. **Dataset Generation:** The user must intervene only two files, before generating the dataset.
+1. **Dataset Generation (Not shared in this repository):** The user must intervene only two files, before generating the dataset.
 These files are:
    * [main.py](./main.py): Entry point for the Python program.
 Two parameters must be set here:
      * **ITERATIONS**: Number of models to run
      * **FILE_NAME**: Name of the .csv file that will summarize all the runs